Algurt/BOOTCAMP/05-Archiving-and-Logging-Data/2/Activities/10_Scheduling_Backups_and_Cleanups/Unsolved/README.md

 **Bonus**:

  - **A**.
-Move the following scripts you wrote in the previous exercise to the appropriate `cron` directories in `/etc`.
+Copy the following scripts you wrote in the previous exercise to the appropriate `cron` directories in `/etc`.
 Specifically, your scripts should run at the following intervals:

     - `cleanup.sh` should run daily.